 Hike the Bluff

-The hike up to the top of The Bluff is called the Rosetta Circuit.
+The walking trail up to the top of The Bluff is called the Rosetta Circuit.
 It’s an 800m loop from the carpark and takes around an hour.
 At the top, enjoy 360 degree views over the ocean and the countryside.

 See the Little Penguins